 • Ensure collaborations with Europe and European institutions are structured in a fairly agile/flexible manner, to allow activity to continue and to limit contractual risk during the period of uncertainty.

 • Consider EU-based campuses?
 Some press reports hinted at this in the Summer of 2016 but this would involve significant re-structuring/expansion and difficult to see exactly how this would help for institutions with a very diverse research base.
 Possibly more feasible for individual spin-outs/subsidiaries.

 If you would like further information on anything covered in this briefing please contact David Copping (email@example.com; 020 3375 7485).
-Further information can also be found on the Higher Education Institutions page of our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.